Kim McLane Wardlaw

-Kim McLane Wardlaw (born July 2, 1954) is an American lawyer and jurist serving as a U.S. circuit judge of the U.S. Court of Appeals for the Ninth Circuit since 1998.
+Kim Anita McLane Wardlaw (born July 2, 1954) is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit since 1998.
 She is the first Hispanic American woman to be appointed to a federal appeals court.
 Wardlaw was considered as a possible candidate to be nominated by Barack Obama to the Supreme Court of the United States.

-Early life
+Early life and education

 In 1954, Wardlaw was born as Kim Anita McLane in San Francisco, California.
 Wardlaw's father was a salesman of Scotch Irish lineage.
-Wardlaw's mother was Soledad Jiménez McLane, an American accountant of Mexican descent.
+Wardlaw's mother was Soledad Jiménez, an accountant of Mexican descent.

-Education

 In 1976, Wardlaw earned a bachelor's degree in communications, summa cum laude and Phi Beta Kappa, from UCLA.
 In 1979, Wardlaw earned a Juris Doctor from the UCLA School of Law.

 Career

 Early career

 Wardlaw worked as a law clerk for Judge William P. Gray of the United States District Court for the Central District of California and a legal extern for Judge Joseph Tyree Sneed III of the United States Court of Appeals for the Ninth Circuit.
 Wardlaw joined the law firm of O'Melveny & Myers in 1980 as an associate, and worked at the firm for sixteen years, the final ten as a partner in the litigation department.